Howard Gutman

-Howard William Gutman (born July 8, 1956) is a lawyer, actor and former United States Ambassador to Belgium.
+Howard William Gutman (born July 8, 1956) is a lawyer, actor and former United States Ambassador to Belgium under Barack Obama from 2009 to 2013.

-After being nominated as Ambassador by United States President Barack Obama, Gutman was confirmed by the U.S. Senate on July 29, 2009, and sworn in as Ambassador on August 14, 2009.

 Early life and education

 Gutman is the son of Polish immigrant and Holocaust survivor Max Gutman, who worked in New York's garment district.
 He attended public elementary schools and then the Bronx High School of Science in New York.
 Gutman is a summa cum laude graduate of Columbia University (1977) and a magna cum laude graduate of Harvard Law School (1980).

 Career

 Lawyer

 Gutman clerked for Judge Irving Loeb Goldberg on the United States Court of Appeals for the Fifth Circuit (1980–1981).
 After that, he joined the law firm of Cravath, Swaine & Moore.
 He left the firm to clerk for Justice Potter Stewart on the United States Supreme Court.

 After clerking, in 1982, Gutman joined the Washington, D.C., law firm of Williams & Connolly LLP.
 He left the firm in 1985 to become Special Assistant to F.B.I.
 Director William H. Webster, focusing on counter-intelligence and counter-terrorism.
 Gutman rejoined Williams & Connolly in 1986, and in 1988, Gutman became a partner at the firm, where he focused on commercial litigation, including securities, contracts, antitrust, labor, banking, real estate, intellectual property, insurance coverage, international law, and partnership disputes.

 Gutman represented a wide variety of clients during his 25-year career, including acting Secretary of State Lawrence Eagleburger and many states' attorneys general in suits against Microsoft Corporation.
 Gutman also once represented Susan Rosenberg, a former member of the Weather Underground accused, but never indicted or convicted, in the 1981 Brinks robbery in post-conviction, constitutional litigation.
 Gutman also provided representation to Gonzalo Sánchez de Lozada, a former Bolivian president, and José Carlos Sánchez Berzain, a defense minister, who were sued in American courts by Bolivians following an attempted coup in Bolivia.
 The United States Court of Appeals for the Eleventh Circuit recently dismissed the case against Sánchez de Lozada and Sánchez Berzain.